Roseau-Corporation/Rosel/README.md

 > **:warning: Under construction**
 > Rosel is in early alpha, and is not production ready yet.
 Use at your own risk.

-Rosel is a programming language that compiles to Luau, and is designed to add new features to the language with little complexity.
-It is primarily designed for [Roblox](https://developer.roblox.com/), but can be used elsewhere.
+Rosel is a programming language that compiles to Luau, and is designed to add new features and syntactic sugar to the language with little complexity, and even plugin support.
+It is primarily designed for [Roblox](https://developer.roblox.com/), but will most likely be able to be used elsewhere.

 -----